marev711/macreport/README.md

 - `*/6 *  *   *   *     <path-to-python3> <path-to-macreport/push-if-home.py> --db <path to database> -p >> <path-to-crontab-log> 2>&1;`
 6. Start Flask via (or set a reboot command in crontab),
    - `gunicorn3 "flaskr:create_app()" -b 0.0.0.0:5050 --timeout 3600 --daemon`
+   The timeout is required for the Pi to finish when regenerating all svg images, i.e., all months in the database.
 7. Update the file `macreport/pushers/pushover.py` with proper `token` and `user` from the Pushover account created in section "[Getting started](#getting-started)"
 8. Check that the use cases in the section below are present

 ## Use Cases
-Three use cases exist, two views from the Flask server and one use case when sending a push notice.
+Three use cases exist, two use cases from the Flask server and one use case when sending a push notice.
-### Flask text view
+### Flask text view use case
 The flask server will in the text view fetch and bin the 5-minute interval in the database into the configured time span, default 30 minutes, and display them as a simple list.
-This binning is made to handle the fact that not all devices will reply to every call to `nmap`, but during a 30 minute sequence it is reasonable they will reply at least once.
+This binning is made to handle the fact that not all devices will reply to every call from the `nmap` probe, but during a 30 minute sequence it is reasonable they will reply at least once.
 See

 ![alt text](https://github.com/marev711/macreport/blob/master/images/macreport-text-view.png?raw=true)

 The image contain real data but names have been temporarily anonymized for the image.
 Short links `12h`, `24h`, etc.. can be used to filter how many hours from the start date to display.
 These links also adds a query variable `date=YYYYmmddHHMM` to the url which can be edited manually to display any date from the database.
 The text view is mainly intended for debugging.

-### Flask svg view
+### Flask svg view use case
 The flask server will in the svg view fetch and bin the 5-minute intervals in the database into the configured time span, then write an SVG overview image for each month in the database.
-As above, the binning is made to handle the fact that not all devices will reply to every call to `nmap`, but during a 30 minute sequence it is reasonable they will reply at least once.
+As above, the binning is made to handle the fact that not all devices will reply to every call from `nmap`, but during a 30 minute sequence it is reasonable they will reply at least once.
 See,

 ![alt text](https://github.com/marev711/macreport/blob/master/images/macreport-svg-view.png?raw=true)